zyoung-rc/pydantic/docs/concepts/types.md

 from annotated_types import Gt from typing_extensions import Annotated, TypeAliasType

-from pydantic import BaseModel, ValidationError
+from pydantic2 import BaseModel, ValidationError

 T = TypeVar('T')  # or a `bound=SupportGt`